Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 Prevalence of Sleep Apnea and PTSD in Veterans

-Veterans typically suffer from the following types of sleep apnea:
+Veterans typically suffer from the following types:

 • Obstructive Sleep Apnea (OSA): Blockage in the airway due to relaxed throat muscles.